• Skip to primary navigation

 • Sear the roast in a large pan or if your slow cooker has the capabilities in your slow cooker.
 Follow the instructions for this process.

 • Follow the recipe instructions until it comes to cooking the pot roast.
-Cook the beef roast for 6-8 hours on a low temperature or until it’s falling apart.
+Cook the beef roast for 6-8 hours at a low temperature or until it’s falling apart.
 The low setting is the preferred method for a roast this size.
 You don’t want to rush the process.

 • Follow the instructions for making the gravy,.